|

 diminishing returns.
 Innovation without process excellence leads

 to interesting ideas that will not survive the test of reality.
+The Disney presentation was

 particularly interesting.
 I have heard the term Imagineering